ei_keyboard

 The key codes must match the defines in linux/input-event-codes.h.

-It is a client bug to send more than one key request for the same key within the same ei_device.frame.
+It is a client bug to send more than one key request for the same key within the same ei_device.frame and the EIS implementation may ignore either or all key state changes and/or disconnect the client.

 It is a protocol violation to send this request for a client of an ei_handshake.context_type other than sender.